Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Scattering of the Goldstone bosons and heavy hadrons

 The Goldstone meson and heavy hadron interaction Lagrangians may contain many unknown LECs.
 In general, the LECs should be determined by fitting the experimental data.
-However, the experimental information of the $\mathcal H \varphi$ scattering is still scarce nowadays.
-One may use the symmetry to reduce the number of the LECs.
+However, the experimental information of the $\mathcal H \varphi$ scattering is still scarce nowadays. {{One may reduce the number of LECs in the effective field theory by taking approximate limits.
+In the large $N_C$ limit, the LECs may have different orders}}.
 For instance, the $c_1(h_1)$ in Eq.~\eqref{lhhchpt}~[Eq.~\eqref{eq:dphisl1}] can be obtained by the mass differences between the charmed-strange and charmed non-strange mesons.
 Furthermore, in Eq.~\eqref{eq:dphisl1}, the $h_1/h_3/h_5$ terms at the NLO Lagrangians are $\mathcal O (N_C^{0})$.
 The $h_0/h_2/h_4$ terms are $\mathcal O (N_C^{-1})$ and suppressed in the large $N_C$ limit.
 Their contributions have been neglected in Refs.~\cite{Lutz:2007sk,Cleven:2010aw}.
 In Ref.~\cite{Geng:2010vw}, the authors did not include the $h_4$ and $h_5$ terms since their contributions have the same structures as those from the $h_2$ and $h_3$ terms in the vicinity of the thresholds.
 An alternative way is using the lattice QCD data~\cite{Liu:2012zya,Mohler:2013rwa,Lang:2014yfa,Bali:2017pdv,Moir:2016srx,Mohler:2012na}, which have been extensively employed to determine the LECs in the perturbative or unitarized $\chi$PT calculations~\cite{Guo:2009ct,Liu:2012zya,Wang:2012bu,Altenbuchinger:2013vwa,Liu:2009uz,Geng:2010vw,Altenbuchinger:2013gaa,Du:2017ttu,Guo:2018tjx,Yang:2021tvc,Guo:2018kno}.
-The LECs are also estimated using phenomenological models such as the resonance saturation method~\cite{,Ecker:1988te,Bernard:1993fp,Liu:2011mi,Du:2016tgp,Liu:2009uz,Liu:2011mi,Du:2016tgp}, where the effective Lagrangians are first constructed with the resonances and then the resonances are integrated out to estimate the LECs for the mesonic Lagrangians.
+The LECs are also estimated using phenomenological models such as the resonance saturation method~\cite{Ecker:1988te,Bernard:1993fp,Liu:2011mi,Du:2016tgp,Liu:2009uz,Liu:2011mi,Du:2016tgp}, where the effective Lagrangians are first constructed with the resonances and then the resonances are integrated out to estimate the LECs for the mesonic Lagrangians.
 In Ref.~\cite{Du:2016tgp}, the authors constructed the effective Lagrangians with the resonances including the scalar charmed mesons, the light vector mesons, and the tensor mesons.
 Then they estimated the LECs for the mesonic Lagrangian by integrating out the resonances.
 The results at NLO were consistent with those obtained by fitting the lattice QCD data, while those at N$^2$LO had a sizable deviation.

 The $\chi$PT amplitude is valid and useful in the low energy region where the higher resonance/bound states are integrated out.
 The implementation of the unitarity properties will help to extend the $\chi$PT amplitude to the higher regions where the resonances/bound states appear.